SamSpace2497/Docs/Errors.md

 ### **Wifi**

-* Type in any one of following commands :
+* Type in any one of following commands on ubuntu terminal:

       `>sudo systemctl restart network-manager`

       `>sudo apt install linux-firmware`